JP-aloha/btt-swift-sdk/README.md

 ### Native View Performance Tracking- Mandatory

 All UIKit UIViewControllers view counts will be tracked automatically.
 You can see each view controller name with their count on our dashboard.
 If you want to ignore a specific view controller (i.e., do not want to track that screen), you can exclude it using the 'ignoreViewControllers' configuration property as follows.

+Ensure the view controller name matches exactly, as it is case-sensitive.

 ```swift